The Federal Government Shutdown's Impact on the Nonprofit Partners of America's Public Lands

 PLA hosted weekly shutdown check-in meetings with executive leaders to share insights and information with the community.
 The knowledge shared during these meetings often resulted in additional resources for the shutdown resources page.

-Now that the shutdown is over, PLA will compile final data from nonprofit partners on the short and long-term impacts of the shutdown.
-The graphic below will be updated as data becomes available.
+Now that the shutdown is over, PLA has compiled final data from nonprofit partners on the impacts of the shutdown.
+Please see the graphic below for more details.

 Government Shutdown Industry Survey